Split board approves Ethnic Studies curriculum

 At a long and tense meeting, the Palo Alto school board voted tonight (Jan.
 23) to keep Ethnic Studies as a graduation requirement to the cheers of teachers who worked for two years on the class.

 The board was split 3-2 against the proposal during most of the meeting, then flipped in the last hour.
+Board members Shounak Dharap, Shauna Segal and Josh Salcman voted for the class.

-New board members Josh Salcman, Rowena Chiu and Alison Kamhi said they support Ethnic Studies as a concept, and they were impressed by students who talked about their positive experience in a pilot course last semester.
+New board members Salcman, Rowena Chiu and Alison Kamhi said they support Ethnic Studies as a concept, and they were impressed by students who talked about their positive experience in a pilot course last semester.

 But community members are still afraid and confused about what Ethnic Studies entails, and the district needs to improve its process, Salcman said.